2026 FIFA World Cup qualification (UEFA)

-The European section of the 2026 FIFA World Cup qualification competition is acting as qualifiers for the 2026 FIFA World Cup, to be held in Canada, Mexico and the United States, for national teams that are members of the Union of European Football Associations (UEFA).
-A total of 16 slots in the final tournament are available for UEFA teams.
+The European section of the 2026 FIFA World Cup qualification competition acted as qualifiers for the 2026 FIFA World Cup, that was held in Canada, Mexico and the United States, for national teams that were members of the Union of European Football Associations (UEFA).
+A total of 16 slots in the final tournament were available for UEFA teams.

 Format

 A revised qualification format was confirmed by the UEFA Executive Committee during their meeting in Nyon, Switzerland, on 25 January 2023.
-As the number of final tournament slots for UEFA has increased from 13 to 16, the qualification format was modified from the previous cycle.
+As the number of final tournament slots for UEFA had increased from 13 to 16, the qualification format was modified from the previous cycle.
 The qualifying group stage featured six groups of four and six groups of five teams.
 The winner of each group qualified for the World Cup, while the second-placed teams advanced to the play-offs, along with the four best-ranked group winners from the 2024–25 UEFA Nations League that finished outside the top two of their World Cup qualifying group.
 On 28 June 2023, the UEFA Executive Committee formally recommended the qualification format to FIFA, which was later approved.